srcshelton/gentoo-ebuilds/README.md

     * Improve output with `USE="DEBUG"`
 * media-sound/teamspeak-server-bin
     * A more FHS/Gentoo-like installation structure
+* net-analyzer/munin
+    * Re-factor munin to operate as a webapp, and remove configuration from `/etc`
 * net-dialup/ppp
     * Incorporate patches to allow interface discovery (rather than assuming the `eth0` is the primary interface -the appropriate interface with a prefix of `eth`, `em`, `ef`, or `eg` will be auto-discovered), and to enable the use of Baby Jumbo Frames whereby the host interface is given an MTU of 1508 so that the PPPoE link can retain a full 1500-byte MTU.
 * sys-apps/busybox